Wednesday 17th – Saturday 20th September

 Tickets & Information

-THE PEOPLES’ THEATRE. at the heart of the community.
+THE PEOPLE’S THEATRE at the heart of the community.

 The building opened in 1794 as a Methodist chapel, until it was purchased by the National Association of Boys’ Clubs in 1948.
 In 1998, the building was purchased for use as a theatre by Barnsley Theatre Trust.
+Under the leadership and enthusiasm of John Kelly and over 100 patrons, subscribers and volunteers ‘The People’s Theatre’ launched in 1999 as The Lamproom Theatre.

 About us